vinix38/KSP-BonVoyage/README.md

 ### Changes
 - Kopernicus support - solar panels are working even when you are around other stars
 - Added support for Bison Cab from Wild Blue Industries
+- Bon Voyage tries to rotate a rover perpendicular to a terrain

 ## 0.14.0.1